Best GPS Running Watches of 2024

 Why You Should Trust Us

 We at iRunFar are GPS running watch aficionados with a long history of testing watches.
-Many of our team members love pouring over running data, and we use our watches to collect accurate metrics of our runs and health metrics.
+Many of our team members love poring over running data, and we use our watches to collect accurate metrics of our runs and health metrics.
 We combined our 100-plus years of GPS running watch field testing with polls of the iRunFar community to see what everyone thought was the best GPS running watch on the market today.
 We selected nearly a dozen highly vetted watches for rigorous summer, fall, winter, and spring testing.

 We tested these watches in climes from the densely forested northwestern United States to the cold, dry, and variable seasons of the Rocky Mountains in Colorado.
-They were used in the rugged Sangre de Cristo mountain range, Rocky Mountain National Park, the San Juan mountains (home of the Hardrock 100 Run), the Indian Peaks Wilderness, and at home on local trails in Boulder.
-We took different GPS watches out in difficult terrain, like slot canyons in Utah, to see if there was a difference in accuracy in spaces where they didn’t get a clear view of the sky.
+We tested them in the rugged Sangre de Cristo mountain range, Rocky Mountain National Park, the San Juan mountains (home of the Hardrock 100 Run), the Indian Peaks Wilderness, and at home on local trails in Boulder.

 We evaluated the watches based on their features, price, comfort, processing speed, accuracy, navigation capabilities, battery life, and compatibility with third-party apps.